-An interdisciplinary curriculum that draws from the social sciences, natural sciences and humanities to develop the broadest possible skills sets and competencies in our graduates
+- Study an interdisciplinary curriculum that draws from the social sciences, natural sciences and humanities to develop the broadest possible skill sets and competencies

 - Build skills in effective communication with the public, the research community and the media